mdlincoln/clipr/README.md

 A few best practices will also help you responsibly test your clipr-using package on headless systems like CRAN or other testing infrastructure like Travis:

 1. Examples that will try to use `read_clip()` or `write_clip()` ought to be wrapped in `\dontrun{}`
-2. Tests calling clipr should be conditionally skipped, calling on `clipr_available()` to check for this availability.
+2. Tests calling clipr should be conditionally skipped, based on the output of `clipr_available()`.
 This is necessary to pass CRAN checks.
 3. If you are using [Travis.ci](https://travis-ci.org/) to check your package build on Linux, consult the [`.travis.yml`](https://github.com/mdlincoln/clipr/blob/master/.travis.yml) for this package, which includes code for setting the `DISPLAY` environment variable, installing `xclip`, and running a pre-build script that will set up `xclip` to run headlessly.

 ------------------------------------------------------------------------